konyshevgmbh/anki-stepler/README.md

 *   Use `uv` for fast environment setup (`uv venv && uv sync`).
 *   Use VS Code Dev Containers for a pre-built environment.
 *   Setup your huggegingface token
+*   PyTorch inside the container works smoothly with CUDA if the GPU supports it.
+Locally, you might need to tweak drivers and versions.